Machine-Yuan/MP2025/README.md

 # MP2025
-Homework for mathmetical practice 2025 in ZheJiang University.
+Homework for mathematical practice 2025 in ZheJiang University.